publishing-api: Links and Link Expansion

 In cases when there are edition links and link set links which have the same link_type, the edition links will take precedence during link expansion.

-Edition links should be the default approach to link creation, because link set links have the disadvantage of applying to all editions and locales of a document, which is generally not what is required in most use cases.
-However, edition links have a substantial limitation, which is that recursive link expansion is not applied to them.
+However, edition links have a substantial limitation, which is that recursive link expansion is not applied to them during legacy link expansion.
 If a document needs to access data from documents more than one link away, then link set links must be used.
+This is not the case with GraphQL link expansion, which expands all levels of recursive edition links.
+This limitation will no longer exist when legacy link expansion is switched off.

+Link set links pre-date edition links.
 These links are added via the patch-link-set endpoint.
-They are associated with a content_id rather than an edition_id, which therefore associates them with all of the editions and all of the locales of a document.
+They are associated with a content_id rather than an edition_id, which therefore means they are associated with all editions and all locales of a Content ID.

 Theoretically there isn't a need for link set links to exist as edition links can serve all of the same use cases.
-However, edition links are missing the crucial feature of recursive expansion, so we cannot retire link set links.
-Link set links pre-date edition links.
+However, edition links are missing the crucial feature of recursive expansion in legacy link expansion, so we cannot retire link set links.
+This will be resolved by GraphQL link expansion, which expands all levels of recursive edition links.

 Available translations